-Christopher has extensive experience in handling litigation-related patent reexaminations, as well as new post-grant proceedings available under the America Invents Act (AIA).
+Christopher has extensive experience in handling post-grant proceedings available under the America Invents Act (AIA), as well as litigation-related patent reexaminations.
 Since enactment of the AIA, his practice has been largely devoted to handling of inter partes review (IPR) proceedings before the U.S. Patent and Trademark Office's (USPTO) Patent Trial and Appeal Board.
 He served as lead counsel on behalf of the patent owner in two of the earliest filed IPRs.
 One of those (IPR 2012-00041) was the first to conclude in denial of the IPR petition in its entirety.
 The other (IPR 2012-00042) was the first IPR to result in a final written decision upholding the bulk of the patent claims in the trial.

 The AIA review proceedings and reexaminations he has handled have involved a variety of art areas, including electronic design automation (EDA), computer networking/digital data transmission and dynamic system control.